 - The region’s major airlines are flying freight in the holds of passenger aircraft, converting them to temporary freighters in the absence of any passengers.

 - All contractual air-freight rates and tariffs are suspended in the region, and committed capacity cannot be guaranteed.

-- All air-freight rates have reached the highest levels ever and premiums are being levied for moving cargo on a prioritized basis.
+- All air-freight rates have reached the highest levels ever.

 You may also like

 If you want to make sure to minimise the risk of delays due to customs clearance read this guide we have made for you.